utdata/icj-class/final/final.md

 ### Members

-The data in the members collection includes:
+The data in the "members" collection includes:

 - slug: If you name your band member pages the same as this slug, you can use it in URLs.
 - name: Full printable name of the member